jhob101/woocommerce-force-password-change/README.md

  * **Contributors:** lumpysimon
  * **Tags:** password, passwords, user, users, registration, register, force, require, login, user control
  * **Requires at least:** 3.2
- * **Tested up to:** 4.1
+ * **Tested up to:** 4.9.5
  * **Stable tag:** trunk
  * **License:** GPL v2 or later

 ## Description ##

-This is a WordPress plugin that redirects newly-registered users to the *Admin -> Edit Profile* page when they first log in.
-Until they have changed their password, they will not be able to access either the front-end or other admin pages.
-An admin notice is also displayed informing them that they must change their password.
+This is a WordPress plugin that redirects newly-registered users to the *My Account -> Edit Profile* page when they first log in.
+Until they have changed their password, they will not be able to access other front-end pages.
+A shop notice is also displayed informing them that they must change their password.

-New administrators must also change their password, but as a safety measure they can also access the *Admin -> Plugins* page.

 ## Translations included ##